fidexmr/DeTacToe/README.md

 ## Todo

 1. add decent front-end
-1. add hardhat dev script capability
+1. hardhat contract page interaction generation?
-1. Try out on a faster network than EVM
+1. Try out on a faster network than EVM?
 1. Fix Microsoft Edge responsiveness
-1. Improve the CI part
+1. Add github action with linting and testing
 1. Fix player not finishing the game

 ## Prospects